-II A) are the source of the problem is seen in Fig. 5, which reveals noticeable drifts in the total energy of $\sim 0.8 \,\mathrm{eV/ps}$ for BEST-SE (red curve) and worsening to $\sim 1.7 \text{ eV/ps}$ for BEST-DE (blue curve).
-We note that these problems were not observed in the original BEST work, ^{12,13} which however used much smaller QM (or MM) regions of 12 or fewer water molecules, compared to 64 in this work.
-In Fig. S1, we verify that BEST-SE conserves energy and reproduces full system results with $MM^ = 4$.
+Similar to FIRES, we see overall good agreement between BEST and Full system results except for noticeable artefacts at the MM/MM boundary region at 7.6 Å. Interestingly, BEST-DE performs worse than SE.
+Evidence that derivative discontinuities in the BEST potential (discussed in Section IIB) are the source of the problem is seen in Fig. 5, which reveals noticeable drifts in the total energy of $\sim 0.8 \; \text{eV/ps}$ for BEST-SE (red curve) and worsening to $\sim 1.7 \, \text{eV/ps}$ for BEST-DE (blue curve).
+We note that these problems were not observed in the original BEST work, ^{13,14} which however used much smaller QM (or MM) regions of 12 or fewer water molecules, compared to 64 in this work.
+In Fig. S2, we verify that BEST-SE conserves energy and reproduces full system results with $MM^ = 4$.
 The derivative discontinuity problems therefore seem to become appreciable only for large QM regions.
 This makes sense, since a large QM region will experience frequent exchanges between the furthest QM and second furthest QM particle, leading to derivative discontinuities resulting from the SE approximation.
 The DE approximation also apparently fails to ameliorate this problem, since the pair function it relies on (Eq.
-10) itself has a derivative discontinuity, which is not perfectly cancelled out, unlike in the SE approximation.
+14) itself has a derivative discontinuity, which is not perfectly cancelled out, unlike in the SE approximation.

 FIG. 5.
 Total energy drift along a 10-ps trajectory for BEST-SE, BEST-DE, and FlexiBLE simulations (red, blue, and green curves respectively) in the NVE ensemble with a timestep of 0.25 fs.
-The BEST simulations used $\alpha = 189 \ \text{Å}^{-1}$, and FlexiBLE used $\alpha = 15 \ \text{Å}^{-1}$.
+The BEST simulations used $\alpha=189~\text{Å}^{-1}$, and FlexiBLE used $\alpha=15~\text{Å}^{-1}$.

 The lack of energy conservation in BEST leads to a temperature gradient, with the MM region heating up relative to the MM region, as shown in Fig. 6.
 This is despite the use of a thermostat, and the resulting non-equilibrium condition explains why ensemble quantities like the RDF in Fig. 4 do not agree with full system results.
 It is possible that the temperature gradients in BEST could be ameliorated with a more aggressive thermostating, in particular by associating an independent thermostat with each particle, and increasing the friction coefficient from our choice of 0.5 ps-1.
 However, such an approach would strongly affect dynamical quantities, which we wish to preserve.
+The lack of energy conservation in both FIRES and BEST motivated us to develop the FlexiBLE method, described in Section II C.